nickstuer/mooch/README.md

 ### Settings
 [`mooch.settings`](https://github.com/nickstuer/mooch.settings) is a seperate Python packaged included in mooch.
 It is lightweight, TOML-backed configuration/settings utility that that exposes project settings as standard Python dictionaries — allowing you to work with settings in a familiar, Pythonic way.

-- TOML-powered: Uses toml under the hood for modern, human-friendly settings files.
+- TOML-powered: Uses TOML under the hood for modern, human-friendly settings files.
-- Dictionary-like interface: Access and manipulate settings with regular dict operations.
+- Dictionary-like interface: Access and manipulate settings with regular dictionary operations.
 - Nested access: Supports nested keys with dotted key notation.
-- Safe defaults: Easily provide fallback values or defaults when keys are missing from the setting file.
+- Optional `defaults`: Provide default values for initializing the settings file or for when a key is missing in the settings file.
-- Optional always reload: Reloads setting file everytime a key is read.
+- Optional `always_reload`: Reload the setting file everytime a key is read.
 (Enabled by default)

 ### Location
 Provide a zip code to get city, state and lat, lon.